GSYAtools/NoSQL-graph-databases/metamodels/README.md

 # GSYA-NoSQL

-Metamodels for the design of security policies in NoSQL databases.
-These metamodels are defined in ecore in an Eclipse project.
+Metamodels for the design of security policies in NoSQL databases (graph-oriented, document, columnar).
+These metamodels are defined in an Eclipse project (as Ecore using Emfatic notation).

-- Security policies
+Example models, defined according to these metamodels:

-- Structure of documental databases
+- Hospital (Graph-oriented)

-- Structure of graph oriented databases
+---

-- Structure of columnar databases
+## Metamodels

-## Security policies
+### Security policies

 ![](../img/security.png)

-## Graph-oriented databases
+### Graph-oriented databases
 ![](../img/graph.png)

-## Document databases
+### Document databases
 ![](../img/document.png)

-## Columnar databases
+## Columnar databases#